dmorris6-hub/inCollege/README.md

 CREATE TABLE auth (id SERIAL PRIMARY KEY, username VARCHAR(50) NOT NULL, password VARCHAR(50) NOT NULL);

-*Set up you python 3 environment with correct libraries you'll need to install the packages in the requirements.txt just look up 'psychpg2 install [inset your os]'
+*To set up your python 3 environment with the necessary libraries you'll need to install the packages in the requirements.txt just look up 'psychpg2 install [inset your os]'